Results of the Limited Enthusiasm Model with Demographics

 The model has four population variables: Unbelievers, who are open to conversion; Hardened Unbelievers; enthusiasts, believers who drive the growth; and inactive believers, who are inactive in recruitment, though may be active in other areas of church life.

-Long-term decline is typical of the church attendance and membership patterns of the older denominations particularly, Methodist, Anglican and United Reformed in the UK.
+Long-term decline is typical of the church attendance and membership patterns of the older denominations, particularly Methodist, Anglican and United Reformed in the UK.
 Decline happens because enthusiasts do not make converts faster than the losses from the church: death, reversion, and loss of believers’ children.
 Thus, falling birth rates can expose an inadequate supply of converts.
 Once the church is in decline, enthusiasts do not reproduce themselves fast enough for growth to recover.
-The church ages, thus having a higher than average death rate and thus accelerating decline.
+The church ages, thus having a higher-than-average death rate.
+Thus, decline accelerates.

 Generally, church decline is slow as most people, once committed as Christians, attend church for the remainder of their lifetime.